simonmcho/PizzaOrder/README.md

 # Pizza Order Form using NodeJs, Express Middleware, and MongoDB.
-The project was created using express generator.
-EJS is the the JavaScript Template that is being used.

 This repo is to represent a part of simonmcho's portfolio.
 It is an introduction to NodeJS.